Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-administration-migrating-a-proget-feed.md

 Replication syncs two ProGet feeds together allowing you to create a feed on a new ProGet server instance and synch it with a currently existing one.
 This also means that any additions or changes to packages on the existing feed will be reflected in the new one.

-To replicate a feed navigate to "Feeds" and select the navigation tab.
+To replicate a feed navigate to "Feeds" and select the Replication tab.

 ![Replication](/resources/docs/proget-feed-replication.png){height="" width="50%"}